trupples/adi-documentation/docs/contributing/forking_publishing.rst

     remote: Try to push them with 'git lfs push --all'.
     To https://github.com/<contributor>/documentation.git

-As a reviewer, this may get on the way and there is no particular fix for that beyond not pushing commits with new lfs artifacts, or awkwardly asking contributor permissions to their repository.
+As a reviewer, this gets on the way and there is no straightforward solution beyond not pushing commits with new LFS artifacts, or awkwardly requesting contributor permissions to their repository.

-If you want to add new lfs artifacts, as a reviewer, just merge the PR, and commit to main.
+If you wish to add new LFS artifacts, as a reviewer, simply merge the PR and commit to main.
-If it is a complex PR, you can push to a new branch, and work from there and once you and the contributor are ratified, close the original PR without merging, merging the branch on the main remote instead.
+If the pull request is complex, you can push to a new branch, work on it, and once both parties are satisfied, close the original PR without merging, merging the branch onto the main remote instead.